 Currently gracing the walls of the Palazzo delle Esposizioni are nearly two hundred images by legendary photographer Helmut Newton (1920-2004).
-This exhibition takes its name from the first three volumes he published: White Women (1976), Sleepless Nights (1979) and Big Nudes (1981).
+This exhibition in Rome takes its name from the first three volumes he published: White Women (1976), Sleepless Nights (1979) and Big Nudes (1981).
 The exhibition curator is Dr Mathias Harder from the Helmut Newton Foundation in Berlin and the artist’s widow, June, supervised reprinting of the works on display.
 Newton’s first volume, White Women, was not published until he was 56 years old but immediately upon its release it received the Kodak Photobook Award.
 With these images, he changed the game of fashion photography.

 Newton identifies the viewer as voyeur.
 He makes this explicit with each click of the lens, framing nudity interspersed with the luxe brands being peddled.

 His images are cinematic: hinting at stories, mysteries, and characters beyond each stylized composition.
 Newton conjures film noir crime scenes, naked women in prostheses, and humans venerating mannequins.
 This is more than selling the worlds of Yves Saint Laurent or Karl Lagerfeld; this is a powerful and seductive commentary on what it means to look and to desire.
 Newton offers us a stylized reflection of our ever more visually fixated and sex saturated culture.